tresorit/cwac-endless/README.markdown

 will inflate the supplied layout resource as needed to create this placeholder.

+This placeholder row, when visible, will be disabled for list item clicks, as of v1.2 of this library. **This is a regression**, but presently an unavoidable one, as clicking on that row while the background data fetch was going on could raise an `IllegalStateException`.
+Hence, few (if any) developers were likely relying upon clicks on the placeholder row, so this regression hopefully will harm few people.

 ### The Loading

 Your `EndlessAdapter` subclass also needs to implement `cacheInBackground()`.